spinningcat/Person-On-Duty/README.md

 [After]: https://i.itsosticky.com/131uzod.png "After"

-10. **You will see current date which is colorized with red in jqx calendar.**

 #####*Feature Plan (Future)*
 1. **In the datepicker's title you select month and year with dropdown.
 Make it like windows calenrdar's esque is in future plan.
 You click month to get all months in a box.
 And you click year in the datepicker's title to get years inside year box**